 The First Temptation of the Swedes and a staple for the Swedish smorgasbord: Jansson's Temptation.

-We turned to Professor Jan Öjvind Swan in Lund to learn a bit more about Jansson’s, which can best be described as an anchovy-laden potato casserole.
-The dish appears as “anchovy casserole” or “Anchovy dish à la Irma” in early hand-written recipe collections; the name Jansson’s didn’t appear until the late 1930s.
+We turned to a folklore professor in Lund to learn a bit more about Jansson’s, which can best be described as an anchovy-laden potato casserole.
+The dish appears as "anchovy casserole" or "Anchovy dish à la Irma" in early hand-written recipe collections; the name Jansson’s didn’t appear until the late 1930s.

-Whether the story is true or not, which sounds more tempting to you: anchovy-potato casserole, or Jansson’s Temptation?
+Whether or not the story is true, which sounds more tempting to you: anchovy-potato casserole or Jansson’s Temptation?

 Janssons frestelse (Jansson’s temptation)

-Preheat oven to 250ºC (425ºF).
+Preheat oven to 250˚C (425˚F).
 Peel and cut potatoes into strips.
 Peel onions and cut into thin slices.
-Sauté the onions in 1 tbsp. butter until soft.
+Sauté the onions in 1 tbsp butter until soft.
 Generously grease a deep, straight-sided ovenproof dish with butter.
 Layer potatoes, onion and anchovies, ending with potatoes.